Denmark: Geography

-Located in Northern Europe, Denmark consists of the northern part of the Jutland peninsula and an archipelago of 406 islands.
-Of these, the largest island is Zealand, on which the capital Copenhagen is situated, followed by the North Jutlandic Island, Funen, and Lolland.
-The island of Bornholm is located some 150 km east of the rest of the country, in the Baltic Sea.
+Located in Northern Europe, on a latitude traversing southern Alaska, and being north of Edmonton, Denmark consists of the northern part of the Jutland peninsula and an archipelago of 406 islands.
+Of these, the largest island is Zealand, on which the capital Copenhagen is situated, on the same latitude as Moscow, and Glasgow, followed by the North Jutlandic Island, Funen, and Lolland.
+The island of Bornholm, and small archipelago of Ertholmene (Christiansø colloqually, after its biggest islet), is located some 150 km east of the rest of the country, in the Baltic Sea.
 Many of the larger islands are connected by bridges; a bridge-tunnel across the Øresund connects Zealand with Sweden; the Great Belt Fixed Link connects Funen with Zealand; and the Little Belt Bridge connects Jutland with Funen.
 Ferries or small aircraft connect to the smaller islands.
 The four cities with populations over 100,000 are the capital Copenhagen on Zealand; Aarhus and Aalborg in Jutland; and Odense on Funen.